Report card: Bob Condotta grades the Seahawks’ Week 13 loss to the New York Giants

 Linebackers

-The rushing stats don’t paint a pretty picture for the linebackers, either.
+The rushing stats don’t paint a pretty picture for Seattle’s linebackers, though they were hardly alone in blame.
+Still, some of those runs are not the kind of thing we’re used to seeing Seattle’s defense give up during the Bobby Wagner-K.J.
+Wright era.

-For much of the game, the Seattle linebackers did a pretty good job in coverage.

-One notable example: K.J.
-Wright broke up a pass to Sterling Shepard on third down on the Giants’ first possession of the second half.
+On the plus side, for much of the game, the Seattle linebackers did a pretty good job in coverage.
+One notable example: Wright broke up a pass to Sterling Shepard on third down on the Giants’ first possession of the second half.

 And rookie Jordyn Brooks showed impressive speed running Wayne Gallman down, with help from Adams, and seems to be making more of a presence with each week.